jernst/josl/README.md

 * Check out this git repo.
 * In OpenSCAD, open up file `examples/box-example.scad`.
 This cuts a simple box into two parts.
+* NOTE: The OpenSCAD "preview" may mess things up.
+You need to perform a full rendering.
 * Then, open the same file in a text editor.
 There is a bunch of commented-out code.
 Uncomment one at a time, to see different kinds of cuts.
 * File `examples/surface-example.scad` cuts a more complicated part whose surface is generated from a data file (that is generated with a piece of associated python code -- you can ignore that).
-The image on this page shows this example.
+The image above on this page shows this example.